saylesc/fsnd-surf-events-backend/README.md

 ```

-The API will return three error types when requests fail:
+The API will return these error types when requests fail:

-- 401: Not Authorized
+- 401: Not Authorized - e.g. no bearer token provided or token expired
-- 403: Not Allowed
+- 405: Not Allowed - e.g. POST/PATCH/DELETE for an endpoint when the endpoint doesn't support it
+- 403: Forbidden - e.g. authorization provided, but user is not allowed access
-- 400: Bad Request
+- 400: Bad Request - Server couldn't process the request
 - 404: Resource Not Found
-- 405: Not Allowed
-- 422: Not Processable/Unprocessable
+- 422: Not Processable/Unprocessable - When the server can't process a request

 ## Setting up the Authentication